hotaru555/seminar-slides/slide.md

 ###  Fault Tolerance

-- Transient fault refers to one-off misbehavior of the circuit since it is very unlikely that a transient fault can affect both the record run and the replay run (especially when they are well isolated).  (record slowdown / replay slowdown)
+- Transient fault refers to one-off misbehavior of the circuit since it is very unlikely that a transient fault can affect both the record run and the replay run (especially when they are well isolated).  (*record slowdown / replay slowdown*)

 ### Performance Prediction

-- Predicting the performance of a parallel program on a currently unavailable machine. (small a record slowdown)
+- Predicting the performance of a parallel program on a currently unavailable machine. (*record slowdown*)

 ### Intrusion Analysis

-- Intrusion analysis manages to understand intrusion attack and recover from intrusion damage through analyzing logs. (record slowdown / Log size)
+- Intrusion analysis manages to understand intrusion attack and recover from intrusion damage through analyzing logs. (*record slowdown / Log size*)